brain-workshop/brainworkshop/Readme.txt

 Change Log:

 4.31:
+* The data and res directories can now be specified on the command line using the --datadir and --resdir parameters.
-* Three new music clips were added as well as better applause sounds.
+* Three new music clips and higher quality applause sounds were added.
 * A setting to skip the title screen was added to the config file.
 * The Clear Stats key (Control-C) is working again.